 Stock, Aitken & Waterman worked with a wide range of artists with varying vocal ability.
 Having listened to the vocal tracks of the Mel & Kim songs during the mixing process, how did you rate the girls' vocal abilities?

-(Laughs) well, unlike some of the other artists, I never heard anyone complaining that the girls were hard work [vocally] although I do recall that, after my first mix of 'Respectable', because of the vocal loc's it was impossible to understand the girls' lyrics so Mike (Stock) and Matt (Aitken) re-recorded the girls vocals.
-You have to bare in mind that we didn’t have the technology that we have today.
-These days I can fine tune or change the pitch of any small note that is sung; I can even add vibrato, and create harmonies from the lead vocal…and then there is Antares Autotune!
-But in the PWL days there would always be a great deal of “dropping in” to replace badly sung notes or phrases and often several vocal takes would be taken on different tracks and a composite lead vocal, made from the best bits selected from all the different takes, would be “bounced” to a master lead vocal track.
-That track was then labelled as 'lead vox comp.'
-I do have to say thought that Mel & Kim's vocals always sounded very good though so I didn't have to do this with their recordings.
+(Laughs) well, unlike some of the other artists, I never heard anyone complaining that the girls were hard work [vocally], although I do recall that, after my first mix of Respectable - because of the vocal loc's - it was impossible to understand the girls' lyrics, so Mike (Stock) and Matt (Aitken) re-recorded the girls vocals.
+You have to bear in mind that we didn’t have the technology that we have today.
+These days I can fine tune or change the pitch of any small note that is sung; I can even add vibrato and create harmonies from the lead vocal…and then there is Antares Autotune!
+But, in the PWL days, there would always be a great deal of “dropping in” to replace badly sung notes or phrases and often several vocal takes would be taken on different tracks and a composite lead vocal, made from the best bits selected from all the different takes, would be “bounced” to a master lead vocal track.
+That track was then labelled as 'lead vox comp'.
+I do have to say thought that Mel & Kim's vocals always sounded very good though, so I didn't have to do this with their recordings.

 Lastly Pete, why do you think Mel & Kim's music is still memorable today?